axel-springer-kugawana/gsl-seo-geo-consumer/http-api-standards/README.md

 # Intro

-This folder holds all the supporting documents & samples regarding the HTTP API standards study
+This folder holds all the supporting documents & samples for HTTP API standards guidelines

 ## Why defining standards on our event models ?